jasonstolaruk/CurryMUD/README.md

 ### How to try it out

-Linux and Mac OS X are supported.
+Linux and macOS X are supported.
 Sorry, but Windows is _not_ supported.

 Prior to building, it may be necessary to change the values of the `wordsFile` and `propNamesFile` bindings found at the bottom of `FilePaths.hs`.
 [Refer to `FilePaths.hs`](https://github.com/jasonstolaruk/CurryMUD/blob/master/lib/Mud/TopLvlDefs/FilePaths.hs) for more details.